 The downgraded concept of Liberty in Western neo-rationalism

-The libertarian movements of the third world during 50s and 60s inspired domestic terrorism, mainly during 70s in European nations.
+The liberation movements of the third world during 50s and 60s inspired domestic terrorism, mainly during 70s in European nations.
 As these movements and organizations had brought bloodbath and violence, the Western world adopted a restricted and downgraded version of the concept of Liberty.

 The great political philosopher Isaiah Berlin, during a speech at the Oxford University in 1958, will define two concepts of Liberty: Positive Liberty and Negative Liberty.
 The concept of Positive Liberty, coming from the revolutionary movements of the past, concerns mainly the dynamic resistance against the tyrannic and colonial regimes of the past and imposing through violence, as also Sartre believed, a more equitable and humanitarian society.
 The concept of Negative Liberty refers to the restricted act of individuals inside some specific limits of a political and economic activity under specific rules, in order not to disturb the balance of the corresponding sociopolitical system.